olorton/dotfiles/README.md

 # Dotfiles Readme

 My dotfiles.
 Very much a WIP.
+Although I did not fork someone elses, [this post](http://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/) is my influence for my setup.

 Reminder to self: check on issues.